doitintl/spot-asg/README.md

 ### Makefile

-The `spot-asg` `Makefile` is used for task automation only: compile, lint, test and other.
+The `spotzero` `Makefile` is used for task automation only: compile, lint, test and other.

 ### Continuous Integration

-GitHub action `docker` is used for `spot-asg` CI.
+GitHub action `docker` is used for `spotzero` CI.

 #### Required GitHub secrets